kannanjayachandran/Full-Stack-Development/04 JavaScript/Readme.md

 ### let

-> `let` block-scoped, local variable in JavaScript.
-It can be used to declare a variable with or without a value.
+`let` is block-scoped, local variable in JavaScript.
+It can also be used to declare a variable with or without value.

 ```js
 let a = 1;